andrade-paulo/WInD/README.md

 ## Running the System
 1. **Start the Docker Containers**: (A Linux environment is Recommended) Navigate to the `wind-infra` directory and run `docker-compose up --build` to start the required services.
 2. **Start the Microcontrollers**: Navigate to the `microcontrollers` directory and run the microcontroller applications.
-Each microcontroller instance will start sending data to the MQTT broker.
+Each microcontroller instance will start sending data via UDP.
 3. **Start the Real Time Client**: At this point you can start the real time client application.
 Navigate to the `eng_client` directory and run the application.
-This will connect to the MQTT broker and start receiving real time data.
+This will start receiving real time data via UDP.
 4. **Start the Historical Client**: Finally, navigate to the `client` directory and run the Historical Client application.
 This will connect the client to the server and allow you to analyze historical data.